No Man's Sky: Leaked copies and prerelease review delays

 Concern was raised by the fan community when OpenCritic, a review aggregator platform, stated that there were going to be no review copies of the game prior to the public release and a review embargo that would end on the date of release.
 The lack of review copies is a general sign within the industry that there are concerns by the developers or publishers that a game may not live up to expectations and thus indicates that they want to minimise any impact reviews may have prior to release.
-However, both OpenCritic and Sony later affirmed there would be pre-release review copies and that they were waiting on a pre-release patch before sending these out to journalists.
+However, both OpenCritic and Sony later affirmed there would be prerelease review copies and that they were waiting on a prerelease patch before sending these out to journalists.
 Eurogamer noted that they had expected to have review copies by 5 August, but these were pushed until 8 August so as to get the day-one patch in place, a situation they attributed to the certification process required by Sony for any games on their service.
 Because of the late arrival of the review copies, and the size of the game, critics presented their reviews "in progress" over several days, omitting a final review score until they had completed enough of the game to their satisfaction.

 At launch, a number of software bugs affected both the PlayStation 4 and Windows versions.
-A game-breaking bug occurred with an in-game pre-order bonus spaceship players could collect that would potentially strand them on a planet, and a resource duplication exploit could significantly reduce the time needed to reach the game's endings.
+A game-breaking bug occurred with an in-game preorder bonus spaceship players could collect that would potentially strand them on a planet, and a resource duplication exploit could significantly reduce the time needed to reach the game's endings.
 The Windows version garnered several reports of poor graphics rendering, framerates, and the inability to even start the game.
 Within a day, Hello Games had identified several of the common issues and issued patches while working to provide better technical support and resolve other issues.
 Murray stated that their initial patches for both systems would be "focused on customer support" before moving onto adding in new features.